 But does that mean that we should be giving it to our pets to consume?
 Is chicken broth good for dogs?
 This, along with a few other clarifications of the overall subject of broth will be answered below and any truths (or falsities) will be exposed.

-There is often confusion over what chicken broth actually is.
+There is often confusion over what a chicken bone broth recipe actually is.
 Some call it broth, others stock, and the newer name that has recently been coined, bone broth.
 It is an interesting fact that the terms are used interchangeably and yet the actual methods of preparation are different.

 The fact that many have added the word "bone" before broth is, in fact, a contradiction of terms.
 Broth is made of water and the addition of vegetables, herbs, and unless you are a vegetarian, meat.